appuio/shop-example/README.md

 As such, to build all services at once, run the `start-build.sh` script provided in the root folder of the repository in your Vagrant VM.
 The script will prepare each service as necessary such that they can then be run with docker-compose.
 Additionally, each service repository contains a separate docker-compose file and a script that only builds that specific service (so you can only run one specific service at a time).

-After the build script finished successfully, the application can be run with `docker-compose up --build` and will then be exposed on port 80 of your virtual machine.
-To access it from outside the VM, find the IP address of your virtual machine and access it in your browser (using ifconfig, ipconfig or similar).
+After the build script finished successfully, you will need to find the IP address of your virtual machine (using ifconfig, ipconfig or similar).
+Update the IP address in the root `docker-compose.yml` such that the frontend knows where to reach the backend of the application.
+The application can now finally be run with `docker-compose up --build` and will be exposed on port 80 of your virtual machine.
+To access it from outside the VM, simply open the IP of your VM in any browser.